A05annex/a05annexRobot/README.md

   regardless of the direction and number of spins the robot has made.
 See the next section for notes on measuring and setting this value.
-* *maxSpeedCalibration*: this is a correction between the calculated maximum module speed (using module gear ratio, and motor specifications) and the measured maximum speed along a a well specified control path.
+* *maxSpeedCalibration*: this is a correction between the calculated maximum module speed (using module gear ratio, and motor specifications) and the measured maximum speed along a well specified control path.
 This calibration is vital for having the robot track autonomous paths correctly.

 ### Robot Drive/NavX Calibration